xaCheng1996/DiFF/README.md

 Google Drive: [Link](https://drive.google.com/drive/folders/13uTBF7-YkqtpGNjc9QvqzaBfBJ5fe7-w?usp=drive_link)

+For Pristine images, please fill this [google forum](https://forms.gle/qRM1iZMLSTEymczN7) for the accessment.

 We are currently reviewing the corresponding pristine images and prompts, and will conditionally release them in the near future.

 ## Citation